 So you’ve started your spring garden indoors, and now you’re wondering about how to make the transition to outdoors when the weather warms up.
 Good news, we’ve got some expert spring planting tips for flower and vegetable gardens, or a combination of the two!
 Even if you didn’t get bulbs planted last fall or haven’t started your spring garden indoors yet, you can still have an awesome garden with some plants that are easy to grow, and some flowers that will help keep bugs away from your precious veggies.

 Tip #1: Using planters, raised and elevated beds.
 Raised beds offer you the chance to get really creative and build boxes in different shapes.
 You can have squares, rectangles, triangles, even star shaped planter boxes.
 If you don’t want to put your plants in the ground, you can always opt for pots or planters.
 There are lots of advantages to a planter garden, including the freedom to arrange your plants (or rearrange them) any way you like.
 You can have flowers or veggies right on the back deck just outside your door when you use planter boxes.
 You can also place your planters on raised platforms to eliminate the need for getting on your knees or constantly bending over, which can be hard on your back.
 Think picnic tables, sawhorses, or building a frame yourself out of scrap lumber.
-All you need is a drill, a few pieces of wood, some screws, about an hour on a sunny day, and this easy tutorial from the Pioneer Woman.
+All you need is a drill, a few pieces of wood, some screws, about an hour on a sunny day, and this easy raised platform tutorial from the Pioneer Woman.

 Tip #2: Companion planting.
 Before you choose which plants you’ll have in your garden this year, arrange your planters in a few different configurations to see which you like best.
 It’s a lot easier to move these containers before they’re full of dirt and fragile baby plants!
 Read up on companion planting and you’ll see that pairing the right flowers and veggies with one another will keep the pests at bay.
 For example, marigolds are a great way to keep your tomatoes slug free, and a little basil planted near those bug free tomatoes will enhance their flavor.